smartanvil/smartanvil.github.io/_posts/2018-06-15-on-contract-static-analysis.md

 Unsafe type inference
 ----------------------
  Solidity provides, as many other languages, the keyword 'var', used for defining types of variables in terms of the assigned expression.
- Extracted from  [SmartCheck: Static analysis of Ethereum Smart Contracts] (http://orbilu.uni.lu/bitstream/10993/35862/1/smartcheck-paper.pdf), the following example illustrate pretty well our problem:
+ Extracted from  [SmartCheck: Static analysis of Ethereum Smart Contracts](http://orbilu.uni.lu/bitstream/10993/35862/1/smartcheck-paper.pdf), the following example illustrate pretty well our problem:

 	for(var i = 0 ; i < \array.length ; i++)